northswiss/jekyll-boilerplate/_posts/2016-06-22-the-best-tips-to-avoid-and-deal-with-travel-delays.md

 If it’s absolutely impossible to book a non-stop flight, then ensure that employees have enough time to make the layovers and connections you set up for them.
 Nowadays, algorithms handle the bulk of scheduling duties for lots of businesses and end up giving employees just 30 minutes to make their connections.
 In some airports, that’s not even enough time to get off the plane and into a bathroom, let alone to another gate.
 Double-check all itineraries and make sure your employees have sufficient time.

-**4.Avoid booking travel during peak times if possible** Obviously, setting up your employees to travel through a holiday weekend is a huge no-no. Not only would they have to slog through the crowds of holiday travellers and the chaos they create, but flight and hotel prices are higher on average.
+**4.Avoid booking travel during peak times if possible** Obviously, setting up your employees to travel through a holiday weekend is a huge no-no. Not only would they have to slog through the crowds of holiday travelers and the chaos they create, but flight and hotel prices are higher on average.
 During times like this, delays are a certainty and not the exception.
 Make sure to avoid them!

 **5.Research on-time performance**
-Something as simple as knowing which airlines have better records for on-time performance can go a long way in providing your travelling employees with a better travel experience.
+Something as simple as knowing which airlines have better records for on-time performance can go a long way in providing your traveling employees with a better travel experience.
 A website like [FlightStats](http://www.flightstats.com/go/Home/home.do) is a quick and easy way to reference a carrier you may have in mind for your employee’s next business trip, not only giving you on-time performance ranking but also a bunch of other data points to make a more informed decision.

 **6.Encourage your employees to never check a bag** It’s just never a good idea.
 Too many airlines lose too many bags too often.
 Why even make it a possibility by checking a bag?